Burger King advertising: 2000s–2010s

 After purchasing the company in 2010, 3G Capital ended Burger King's relationship with CP+B and engaged the services of McGarryBowen.
 In August 2011, McGarryBowen produced its first Burger King campaign, which was for the California Whopper sandwich.
 The advertisements were the first in a campaign that de-emphasized the King and focused on ingredients and preparation methods.

 In 2017, Burger King briefly ran an ad to intentionally activate Google Home smart speakers.
 The end of the commercial featured an employee saying "OK Google, what is the Whopper burger," which would trigger the device to read the first sentence of the Wikipedia entry for the Whopper.
 Shortly before the ad's release, the entry for Whopper had been edited to include lines such as "America's favourite burger" and "100% beef with no preservatives".
 Although the ad worked for a while, after a few hours the commercial no longer triggered a search by the device, which was viewed by both The New York Times and The Verge to be a deliberate change made by Google.
 According to the BBC, the voice-over for the commercial was re-recorded with a different intonation in order to bypass the block.
 During the hours that the ad was active, many attempts were made to vandalize the Wikipedia page in question to alter Google Home's description.
+Wikipedia editors in response demanded Burger King to apologise.

 In February 2019, the company launched an advertising campaign called "Eat Like Andy".
 The television spot which premiered during the Super Bowl LIII features archival documentary film footage from "66 Scenes from America" by Jørgen Leth of the pop artist Andy Warhol (1928-1987) unwrapping and eating a Whopper.
 The footage was approved for use by the fast food giant courtesy of the Andy Warhol Foundation.
 Meanwhile, prior to the game the mass market hamburger chain made available to viewers who ordered it in advance via DoorDash an "Andy Warhol Mystery Box" which with contains among other items a plastic bottle of ketchup and a platinum wig so one can "Eat Like Andy".